-However, Dividend income received by the REIT from the SPV continues to be exempt in the hands of the REIT.
-Further, a recent amendment has clarified that dividends distributed by the SPV to a REIT should not be subject to withholding tax.
+Dividend income received by the REIT from the SPV continues to be exempt in the hands of the REIT.
+Accordingly, the dividends distributed by the SPV to a REIT should not be subject to withholding tax.

-Interest income from SPV
+Interest income from SPV: